-Conversely, by countering these short, shallow breaths with long, deep ones, we can trick our bodies into reversing its feelings of anxiety, instead leaving us with a soothing and calming effect.
+Conversely, by countering these short, shallow breaths with long, deep ones, we can trick our bodies into reversing its feelings of anxiety, instead having a soothing and calming effect.

-How can breathing exercises help to reduce stress and anxiety?
+How can breathing exercises help to reduce anxiety and stress?

 To help our bodies feel more relaxed, we can work on taking deeper, more controlled breaths.
 Deep breathing – also known as belly or abdominal breathing – encourages full oxygen-carbon dioxide exchange, which helps to regulate our heartbeat and lower blood pressure.

 When you take slow, deep breaths, you’ll notice that your stomach rises, rather than your chest.
 This is because your diaphragm is contracting and relaxing fully, maximising the amount of air passing into and out of your lungs.
 This process allows your blood to become fully oxygenated, making your body less likely to signal the stress response that causes anxiety and panic attacks.

 Deep breathing also encourages us to exhale for longer.
 When this happens, the brain sends signals to the body’s parasympathetic nervous system signalling that it’s okay for the body to relax and calm down.

 1. Basic belly breathing

 As discussed above, belly breathing (also known as diaphragmatic breathing) is a deep breathing technique that allows your diaphragm and lungs to work to their maximum.
 There are plenty of breathing techniques out there, but the majority of them are based on basic deep breathing (or basic belly breathing), where you practice allowing your diaphragm to relax and contract fully with each cycle of breath.